web-platform-tests/rfcs/rfcs/proxy_for_connection_testing.md

 * Introducing delays inside PAC can theoretically cause browsers to ignore it, need to pay attention to this.
 * Testing timing information is sensitive to raciness, but that's the nature of the feature and not directly related to proxies.
+* More a limitation than a risk - by generating ad-hoc registrable domains we won't be able to use the certificate, which would limit that kind of test to   non-secure only.